Melania Trump Is Moving To The White House Very Soon

 Advertisement

-The move will likely help appease those who have criticized the first lady because of how expensive it is to protect the two while they're living in Trump Tower.
-New York City Police Commissioner James O'Neill said in late February that their security costs the city of New York between $127,000 and $145,000 per day.
+The move will likely help appease those who have criticised the first lady because of how expensive it is to protect the two while they're living in Trump Tower.
+New York City Police Commissioner James O'Neill said in late February that their security costs the city of New York between £102,000 and £116,000 per day.
 There's even a Change.org petition asking the first lady to either move to the White House or pay the exorbitant costs of her security detail herself, which has over 544,000 signatures.

 Advertisement